-In recent years, the popularity and rapid growth in process- ing and storage technologies and the success of the Internet, computing resources have become cheaper, more powerful and more ubiquitously available than ever before [1].
-This technological trend is popularly known as cloud computing and has led to an evolutive way to provide a better answer to current and future information and communication technology (ICT) requirements.
+In recent years, the popularity and rapid growth in processing and storage technologies and the success of the Internet, computing resources have become cheaper, more powerful and more ubiquitously available than ever before [1].
+This technological trend is popularly known as cloud computing and has led to an advanced way to provide a better answer to current and future information and communication technology (ICT) requirements.
 Cloud computing gives an adaptable on- line environment which encourages the capability to handle an expanded volume of work without affecting on the execution of the framework.
 With the advent of Cloud, the increasing number of cloud providers and the variety of service offerings have made it difficult for the researcher and pose numerous challenges to cope with.
 Over the years, researchers are work- ing around the world to enable this technology towards wide business opportunity and in other areas of IT infrastructure, utilizing the cloud computing services and mechanism.

 Utilization of cloud services makes a developing relation- ship among both public and private sector substances and the people served by these elements.
-Cloud computing is attractive to business owners as it eliminates the requirement for users to plan ahead for provisioning, and allows enterprises to start from the small and increase resources only when there is a rise in service demand [2].
-Promoting and expanded expansion of cloud offers made a vast build-up around the cloud that led to strong user expectation pressure, that partially couldn't be reasonably be satisfied - this is by and large the case for any promising technologies or concepts.
-Marketing tends to guarantee attributes that are effortlessly confounded with qual- ities with distinctive implications in different domains, possibly prompting the confusion towards cloud.
-Consequently, thorough characterization of cloud application features is an essential for the further improvement of cloud framework.